Mark Lanegan: Collaborations (2006–2022)

 For Record Store Day 2013, Lanegan collaborated with Moby to release a 7-inch record called The Lonely Night.
 Of working with Lanegan, Moby stated: "I've been a fan of Mark's from his early SST records days, and I've always wanted to work with him.
 He has one of the best and most distinctive voices of the last 25 years.
 Now that we live near each other it ended up being really easy working on a song together."
 The Lonely Night also appeared on Moby's album Innocents.

 In 2013, Lanegan teamed up with Seattle producer Martin Feveyear, to work on a covers record, Imitations.
 Prior to its release, Lanegan had only issued one previous record of covers, 1999's I'll Take Care of You.
 On Imitations, Lanegan offers contemporary songs, standards, and obscure numbers that, according to him, reveal the effect his parents' record collection had on him.
 He enlisted the help of Seattle composer Andrew Joslyn for the string arrangements and performances, as well as Seattle rock icons Duff McKagan, Barrett Martin, and others.
 The record was released September 17, 2013, through Vagrant Records.

 Lanegan and Josh Homme co-wrote the theme song for Anthony Bourdain: Parts Unknown, which first aired in 2013 on CNN.
 Lanegan contributed vocals on two tracks on Earth's 2014 album Primitive and Deadly, released on September 2, 2014, and on one track on Manset's 2014 album Un oiseau s'est posé.
+In 2016 he featured on Wounded Wing by The Duke Spirit.
 He also worked with Unkle on the track "Looking for the Rain" from their 2017 album The Road: Part I, along with Eska.
 He also contributed vocals and songwriting to Tuareg rock band Tinariwen's "Nànnuflày" off their 2017 album Elwan.

 In 2020, Lanegan contributed a spoken-word vocal performance to the song "The Mirror" by English rock band Hey Colossus, from their album Dances/Curses.

-He also wrote lyrics and recorded lead vocals for "A Drink Of Poison Water" on Spanish duo Agrio's La Murga Ep.
+He wrote lyrics and recorded lead vocals for "A Drink Of Poison Water" on Spanish duo Agrio's La Murga EP, and also appeared on the eponymous album by Black Phoebe, collaborating with his wife Shelley Brien and members of the Mark Lanegan Band including Martyn LeNoble.

 Lanegan contributed vocals on the song "Inside of a Dream" on Cult of Luna's EP The Raging River, released on February 5, 2021, "The Music Becomes a Skull" on The Armed's album Ultrapop, released April 16, 2021, and "Blank Diary Entry" on Manic Street Preachers' 2021 album The Ultra Vivid Lament.
 In October 2021, Lanegan released a collaborative album with former The Icarus Line member Joe Cardamone entitled Dark Mark vs. Skeleton Joe.